Free AI Visibility + Awareness score

 The single biggest mistake practices make on Reddit is treating it like an ad channel.
 Reddit’s spam filters are aggressive and its community is hostile to promotional content.
 The goal is to genuinely help people.

 Look for threads asking a question in your area of expertise.
-Provide a thoughtful, substantive answer that covers what the person actually asked.
-Only mention your own practice when it is directly relevant — for example, if someone asks “does anyone know a dentist in Brampton who takes patients with dental anxiety,” it is appropriate to name your clinic as one option.
-If someone asks a general question about dental anxiety, answer the question and skip the self-mention.
+Provide a substantive answer that covers what the person actually asked.
+Only mention your practice when it is directly relevant.
+If someone asks “does anyone know a dentist in Brampton who takes patients with dental anxiety,” naming your clinic is appropriate.
+If someone asks a general question about dental anxiety, answer it and skip the self-mention.

-Over time, a pattern of three to five helpful answers per month where your practice is named naturally becomes exactly the kind of signal AI models weight heavily.
+Over time, three to five helpful answers per month where your practice is named naturally become exactly the kind of signal AI models weigh heavily.

 Build your profile

 Add your real role to your Reddit profile (“Founder, [Practice Name]”).
-Many threads display profile information alongside comments, and an answer from someone with credentials carries more weight than an answer from an anonymous account.
+Many threads display profile information alongside comments, and an answer from someone with credentials carries more weight than one from an anonymous account.

 Strategy 2: Publish Quora answers

-Quora works similarly but with a longer content format and less hostility to practitioners clearly identifying themselves.
+Quora works similarly but with a longer content format and less hostility toward practitioners who identify themselves clearly.

 Find the right questions

-Search Quora for questions that match the queries prospects type into ChatGPT: “How do I find a good family lawyer in Toronto?”
+Search Quora for questions that match what prospects type into ChatGPT: “How do I find a good family lawyer in Toronto?”
 “What should I look for in a financial advisor?”
 “How much does a dental crown cost in Ontario?”
-These questions get indexed into AI training data and surfaced when ChatGPT answers similar queries.
+These questions get indexed into AI training data and surface when ChatGPT answers similar queries.

 Write substantive answers

 Quora rewards depth.
-An answer that is three short paragraphs rarely ranks well or gets cited.
-An answer that is eight to twelve paragraphs, covers the question from multiple angles, and cites specific criteria tends to earn upvotes and citation weight over time.
+Three short paragraphs rarely rank well or get cited.
+An answer that runs eight to twelve paragraphs, covers the question from multiple angles, and references specific criteria tends to earn upvotes and citation weight over time.

-Add your role to your Quora profile (e.g. “Founder of [Practice]”).
-Quora displays this prominently on every answer you write, which gives AI models an entity signal tying your business name to the topic you just answered.
+Add your role to your Quora profile, e.g. “Founder of [Practice].”
+Quora displays this on every answer you write, which gives AI models a signal tying your business name to the topic you just answered.

 Strategy 3: Build an FAQ page that matches real AI queries

-The third high-leverage strategy is on-site but answers a specific need for AI.
+The third strategy lives on your own site and targets exactly what AI models need to cite a local practice.
 Most local practice websites have zero FAQ content.
 That is a missed opportunity.

 Pick the questions people actually ask AI

 Ask three recent clients: “What did you search for before you found us?”
 Those phrases are gold.
-They are the exact queries prospects type into ChatGPT — and if your FAQ page answers them directly, you become the source AI cites.
+They’re the exact queries prospects type into ChatGPT.
+If your FAQ page answers them directly, you become the source AI cites.

 Format for AI extraction

 Each question gets an H3 heading.
-The answer sits directly below in a short paragraph (two to four sentences) that directly answers the question.
-Avoid filler, avoid long preambles, avoid repeating the question in the answer.
+The answer sits directly below in a short paragraph, two to four sentences, that answers the question head-on.
+Skip filler and long preambles.
+Don’t restate the question.

 Add FAQ schema